 Governments have been tasked to develop and submit Nationally Determined Contributions (NDC) reports to the UNFCCC secretariat after every five years explaining plans set by their countries to mitigate greenhouse emissions and shift towards a carbon-neutral environment.
 Private sector players have also been keen to mobilize resources, knowledge, and innovation towards addressing climate change and promoting green growth.

 The dash towards a carbon-neutral economy has spiked an industrial revolution of smart technologies that require huge resource mobilization to fund the many alternative solutions being developed to curb carbon emissions; while mitigating the damage already done.
 Fund managers who target the collective social environment conscientiousness of Environmental, Social and Governance (ESGs) in their investment philosophies have been in recent years been attracting attention from institutional capital holders and family offices.
 Green bonds which are bond instruments earmarked to exclusively finance green projects are also becoming very popular across the world.
-The issuance of the green bonds has been growing since 2013 when the IFC (International Finance Corporation) issued a green bond worth USD1billion; to a cumulative amount of more than USD 2.5 trillion in green bonds issued as of 2021.
+Green bond issuance has increased since 2010 when the International Finance Corporation (IFC) launched a Green Bond Program.
+Its goal was to help catalyze the market and unlock investment for private-sector renewable energy and energy efficiency projects.
+IFC had already issued USD 10.5 billion in green bonds across 178 bonds in 20 currencies by 2021.